garrett361/transformers_notes/main.typ

   num_samples=1)

 ]
-assuming are the final logits.
+assuming `z` are the final logits.
 Larger temperature yields a larger variance in the chosen tokens.

 With temperature sampling, there is still a non-zero chance of choosing